Sg4Dylan/ObfsOBS/README.md

 3. In the Stack list, locate and check the boxes corresponding to the filters "ReorderX" and "ReorderY" in that specific order.

+## Limitation
+Due to the differences in pseudo-random function calculation results caused by computational precision on different rendering engines, de-obfuscate may not be able to fully restore the image under certain settings.

 ## TODO
  * [x] Support Daum PotPlayer
+ * [ ] Find a more stable pseudorandom function
  * [ ] Support mpv